s-dahal/build-parent/doc/making-changes.md

 is `mvn gitflow:hotfix-start`.
 This starts a hotfix branch and updates version(s) to hotfix version.

+Maven will prompt you to create a name for this feature/hotfix/etc.  This should follow the convention of starting with a JIRA project code (IKM, AR, IAT, IC, IKMC, IKDT, IKMD, IIA, IKMW, IKMM, or TE), followed by a dash, followed by the issue number it applies to, followed by a short description (without spaces).
+For example `IA-30-branch-documentation`.
+If you do not have one, that is ok to move on without one, but this will be applied at a later point by a team developer as they are reviewing and merging it in.

-There is currently no way to create a bugfix branch using the Maven plugin.
+Also, please note that there is currently no way to create a bugfix branch using the Maven plugin.
 You can create a bugfix branch using the git commands in the following section.

 ## Creating a Branch using Git